 The best air purifiers for bacteria and viruses contain high-performance HEPA filters.
 Regardless of any other technologies in your air purifier, a HEPA filter is essential for capturing the microscopic sized particles such as germs and bacteria.
 Very few air purifiers are rated to remove viruses sized particles, but this is usually not a concern as most viruses do not float freely within the air.
 They tend to be attached or contained within larger sized particles such as moisture when someone sneezes.
 An air purifier with a HEPA filter will still be able to capture these.

-We recommend air purifiers that also have an antimicrobial additive in the filters, which is why our top 4 units are all from Alen Air Purifiers.
-Alen adds an antimicrobial silver ion additive to their filter media which helps kill captured bacteria, mold, and germs.
-HEPA filters from other manufacturers will also capture these particles, but it is possible for germs and bacteria to multiply within the filter if an antimicrobial agent is not present.
+We recommend air purifiers that also have an antibacterial additive in the filters, which is why our top 4 units are all from Alen Air Purifiers.
+Alen adds an antibacterial silver ion additive to their filter media which helps kill captured bacteria, mold, and germs.
+HEPA filters from other manufacturers will also capture these particles, but it is possible for germs and bacteria to multiply within the filter if an antibacterial agent is not present.

 What About UV Light and UV Air Purifiers?